 The Department of Agriculture (USDA) is issuing this rule in conformance with Executive Order 12866.

 This rule has been reviewed under Executive Order 12988, Civil Justice Reform.
 Under the marketing order now in effect, Oregon and Washington pear handlers are subject to assessments.
 Funds to administer the order are derived from such assessments.
-It is intended that the assessment rate as issued herein will be applicable to all assessable pears beginning July 1, 2009, and continue until amended, suspended, or terminated.
+It is intended that the assessment rate as proposed herein would be applicable to all assessable pears beginning July 1, 2009, and continue until amended, suspended, or terminated.
 This rule will not preempt any State or local laws, regulations, or policies, unless they present an irreconcilable conflict with this rule.

-This rule increases the assessment rate established for the PPC for the 2009-2010 and subsequent fiscal periods from $6.25 to $8.41 per ton for “summer/fall” pears for canning handled under the order.
-The assessment rate for “winter” and “other” pears for processing remain unchanged at a zero rate.
+This rule would increase the assessment rate established for the PPC for the 2009-2010 and subsequent fiscal periods from $6.25 to $8.41 per ton for “summer/fall” pears for canning handled under the order.
+The assessment rate for “winter” and “other” pears for processing would remain unchanged at a zero rate.

 The order provides authority for the PPC, with the approval of USDA, to formulate an annual budget of expenses and collect assessments from handlers to administer the program.
 The members of the PPC are growers, handlers, and processors of Oregon and Washington pears.
 They are familiar with the PPC's needs and with the costs for goods and services in their local area and are thus in a position to formulate an appropriate budget and assessment rate.
 The assessment rate is formulated and discussed at a public meeting.
 Thus, all directly affected persons have an opportunity to participate and provide input.